SerhiiMyk/Contacts/README.md

 Once all the fields are filled in correctly, the button will become active.
 To save all changes on the server you need to click on the create/edit button

+*It is only front-end part of the app, so you can use it only with server part